xuxiaowei-io/gitaly/doc/protobuf.md

   with ambiguity and makes it possible to use RPCs for references which are not branches.

+RPCs should not implement business-specific logic and policy, but should only provide the means to handle data in the problem-domain of Gitaly and/or Praefect.
+The goal of this is to ensure that the Gitaly project creates an interface to manage Git data, but does not make business decisions around how to manage the data.

+For example, Gitaly can provide a robust and efficient set of APIs to move Git repositories between storage solutions, but it would be up to the calling application to decide when such moves should occur.

 ### RPC naming conventions

 Gitaly has RPCs that are resource based, for example when querying for a commit.